FuckingNode/fuckingnode.github.io/docs/manual/usage.md

 !!! info "About errors"

     Any error from additional tasks will fail silently; this means they won't stop the execution flow and no logs will be made.
-However, since the CLI shows command output live, errors will likely be shown in there.
+Error logs are dumped into a log file; you're shown the path whenever an error of this kind happens.

 ### Linting your code: `--lint`